MatthewBorabo/Student/index.md

 ---

-# Welcome to my website! :D
+# Welcome to my website!! :D
 Hello!
 My name is Matthew Borabo and I am very eager to be in Computer Science & Software Engineering!
 I am a junior at Del Norte High School and my favorite activity to do in my free time is to play the piano!
 I’ve played piano since I was around 7 years old (~10 years ago) and I am very involved in Cerificate of Merit, a music program that contains multiple levels of musical knowledge in theory and performance.

 ## Background